Dane-Dawson/proptipus/README.md

 You should NEVER have to manually change the state for this project, meaning the `state` portion of `Proptipus.js` should stay untouched throughout this whole practice!
 Proptipus knows everything already, you should only be adding functions and passing props around, then digging into those props to render on the page!

-There will be comments in each component describing what kind of data should be placed where, so make sure we read the direections and look at the corresponding `Tentacle` component...
+There will be comments in each component describing what kind of data should be placed where, so make sure we read the directions and look at the corresponding `Tentacle` component...

 ![And we're off](https://i.imgur.com/SpWxL2e.gif)